daveseah/good-code-examples/README.md

 This is a collection of **code examples** for my own reference.
-Although I am starting with Javascript, I'd like it to include good code examples from all environments that I have used.
+Although I am starting with Javascript, I'd like it to include good code examples from all environments that I have used over the years.

-*This is a work in progress.*
+A secondary goal is to provide a "new programmer" experience similar to the instant-on, instant gratification of the Apple II in the early 1980s.
+The code examples should be stand-alone and runnable in a form that is close to production ready using modern tools and practice.

 Target features:

 * Examples will be self-contained, complete, and 'runnable' as-is.
 * Examples will use modern language conventions and practices.
 Each convention will be dated and annotated as well in the source code.
 * Examples will be documented in the source.
 * Examples will be formatted with "tabs as spaces" and a wrapping line width of 80 characters for ease of printing.